mviegas/tf-examples/README.md

 * Place your Azure Subscription Id into the .env file (there is a .env.example copy).
 * Navigate to the scripts folder.
 * Run `chmod +x create-az-sp-sh && ./create-az-sp.sh`.
 * After a while, this script will output a json containing an `appId`, `displayName`, `name`, `password` and `tenant`.
-Store this values under the `src/tf-az-blue-green/terraform.tfvars` file to keep secrets.
+Store these values under the `src/tf-az-blue-green/terraform.tfvars` file to keep secrets.
 This file is git ignored and contains sensitive values.

 ### Setting up